rcalencar/ViewVisibilityCheck/README.md

 # ViewVisibilityCheck

-It checks if a View is currently visible on screen, it could be inside a ScrollView or a ViewPager, and it runs a Runnable.

-You can load content or display a message only when a specific View is displayed.
+It checks if a View is currently visible on screen, it could be inside a ScrollView or a ViewPager.
+You can load content when only a specific View is displayed.

 ### Example